 Extra add-ins for Strawberry Ice Cream

 - Strawberry extract.
 Adding a half teaspoon to your cream as you whip it creates a more intense strawberry flavor, but can be seen by picky eaters as artificial.
-Use your own judgement here!
+Use your own judgment here!

 - White chips/chopped white chocolate.
 Are you kidding me?
 That would be such a tasty addition!
-Just make sure your chocolate is chopped finely enough that nobody breaks a tooth on a frozen piece.
+Just make sure your chocolate is chopped finely enough so that nobody breaks a tooth on a frozen piece.

 - Dark chocolate.
 For that matter, dark chocolate pairs really well with strawberries!

 - Fudge sauce.
 We do love homemade fudge sauce!
-It would be a great topping for your strawberry shortcake ice cream, or even swirled throughout before you freeze it.
+It would be a great topping for your strawberry shortcake ice cream or even swirled throughout before you freeze it.